 Tax returns made simple for landlords

-We help landlords all over Ireland complete their income tax returns and minimise their tax on rental income.
+We help Resident and Non-Resident Landlords all over Ireland complete their income tax returns and minimise their tax on rental income.

 What expenses can I write off?